- What is employer branding?

 - 3 great examples of employer branding to inspire you

 What is employer branding?

-Employer branding is the strategy and process to develop your employer brand.
-Just like marketing and branding activities target customers to create a “product brand,” employer branding activities target job seekers and current employees to influence their thoughts about the organization.
+Just like marketing and branding activities target customers to create a “product brand,” employer branding activities target job seekers and current employees to influence their thoughts about your organization.

 Why is employer branding important?

 From a technical standpoint, it's important to recognize that the concept of employer branding is far from new.
 In fact, every employer has an inherent employer brand, even if they may not be consciously aware of it.

 It is essential to gain a clear understanding of your employer brand and, subsequently, take steps to actively manage and influence it to ensure that job seekers and employees have a positive experience with your organization.